jmcooper176/PowerShellTemplate2/README.md

 * [Fork the PowerShell2 repository](https://github.com/jmcooper176/PowerShell2)
  into your own GitHub repository
-* Clone the PowerShell2 repository from your fork (`git clone https://github.com/yourdomain/PowerShell2.git`) into the directory of your choice
+* Clone the PowerShell2 repository from your fork (`git clone https://github.com/yourdomaster/PowerShell2.git`) into the directory of your choice

  ### Pull Request Expectations:

  * Pick an [outstanding WiX issue](https://github.com/jmcooper176/PowerShell2/issues/issues?q=is%3Aissue+is%3Aopen+label%3A%22up+for+grabs%22) (or [create a new one](https://github.com/jmcooper176/PowerShell2/issues/issues/new/choose)).
 Add a comment requesting that you be assigned to the issue.
 Wait for confirmation.
- * To create a pull request, [fork a new branch](https://github.com/jmcooper176/PowerShell2/) from the `main` branch
+ * To create a pull request, [fork a new branch](https://github.com/jmcooper176/PowerShell2/) from the `master` branch
  * Make changes to effect whatever changed behavior is required for the pull request
  * Push the changes to your repository origin as needed
- * If the `main` branch has changed since you created your branch, **rebase** to the latest updates.
+ * If the `master` branch has changed since you created your branch, **rebase** to the latest updates.
  * If needed (ie, you squashed or rebased), do a force push of your branch
  * Create a pull request with your branch against the PowerShell2 repository.**